John A. Gale: Secretary of State

 Gale was appointed to fill a vacancy at Secretary of State in December 2000 by Governor Mike Johanns.
 He was elected Secretary of State in 2002, defeating his Democratic Party opponent, Jay Stoddard.
 He was reelected in 2006, defeating Stoddard again.
 In 2010, Gale won re-election against Democratic Party opponent Janet Stewart.
 In 2014, Gale won re-election against Libertarian Party opponent Ben Backus.

 As Secretary of State, Gale implemented major election improvements in Nebraska to meet the requirements of the federal Help America Vote Act.
 Under his leadership, all Nebraska counties received new ballot tabulation equipment and switched to a computerized statewide voter registration system.
 He promoted efforts to increase voter participation.
 Nebraska set new turnout records in both the 2004 and 2008 presidential elections.

 At his request, he was designated chief protocol officer for international relations by the Legislature.
 In that role, he promoted commerce, educational studies and cultural exchange between foreign nations and Nebraska.

-Gale was instrumental in getting the Legislature to overhaul and modernize state law dealing with notary publics.
+Gale was instrumental in getting the Legislature to overhaul and modernize state law dealing with notaries public.
 As secretary of state and chairman of the state Records Board, he pushed for increased and improved online access to state government.
 He championed efforts to provide civics education to the state’s youth, with the goal to encourage youth to become active citizens and lifelong voters.

 Gale was a national leader on election reform and was active in the National Association of Secretaries of State.
 He served on the Executive Committee for NASS, including as a past chairman of its Business Services and International Relations committees.
 He is a current member of the U.S. Standards Board for the U.S. Election Assistance Commission and served in the past on the Technical Guidelines Development Committee for the U.S. Election Assistance Commission.

 As Secretary of State, Gale was the chairman of the Nebraska Real Estate Commission, and served on the Nebraska State Records Board, Nebraska Collection Agency Licensing Board, Nebraska Accountability and Disclosure Commission, the Nebraska Canvassing Board, and the Nebraska Pardons Board.
 He is a board member for Cornhusker Boys State and the NebraskaLAND Foundation.

 Family

-Gale's family includes his wife, Carol; sons David of Fremont, Nebraska, and Steven of Laramie, Wyoming; daughter Elaine of Sacramento, California; and four grandsons.
+Gale's family includes his wife, Carol; sons David of North Platte, Nebraska, and Steven of Laramie, Wyoming; daughter Elaine of Los Angeles, California; and six grandsons.